agvxov/cursed_c/README.md

 # Cursed C
-> An attempt to create the worst C program ever by repeated abusing obsecure features.
+> An attempt to create the worst C program ever by repeatedly abusing obsecure features.
 See `c.c` for the core code.
 Note that there are no version restrains were inposed and extensions are also included.